Management of Adult Patients With Supraventricular Tachycardia

 573

-Catheter ablation of the accessory pathway is reasonable in asymptomatic patients if the presence of pre-excitation precludes specific employment (such as with pilots).
-(IIa, B-NR)
+Catheter ablation of the accessory pathway is reasonable in asymptomatic patients if the presence of pre-excitation precludes specific employment (such as with pilots). a (IIa, B-NR)

 573